Detailed Explanation of Advanced Settings

 This feature does not work when the input is HDR

-When choosing the NVENC encoder, the NVIDIA GPU hard encoding preset can reduce the export video size without changing the picture quality.
-You need to query which generation of NVENC compression chip your NVIDIA GPU is.
+When choosing the NVENC encoder, the preset can reduce the export video size without changing the picture quality.
+You need to query which generation of NVENC encoding chip your NVIDIA GPU is.
 If it exceeds 7th, directly select 7th+.

-Using the traditional compression scheme, the compatibility is strong, and the export video size may increase.
+Using the traditional encoding scheme, the compatibility is strong, and the export video size may increase.

 Tips